Vedsted/DataScienceProject/spark-base/README.md

     ADD app.py /app/app.py
     ```

     It is possible to override the configuration files by adding them with the `ADD` command in the `Dockerfile`.
-For example, if you want to use another `spark-defaults.conf` file do the following:
+For example, if you want to use another `spark-defaults.conf` file, create it and do the following:

     ```bash
-    ADD submit-job.sh /app/submit-job.sh
-    RUN chmod +x /app/submit-job.sh
-    ADD app.py /app/app.py

     # Add your config file and override the default provided in the spark-base image
     ADD spark-defaults.conf /spark/conf/spark-defaults.conf
     ```

 2. Create the `submit-job.sh` file which should contain the command you want to use when deploying spark jobs to the YARN cluster.
 Use one of the boilerplates below.
-If you create Java programs you must add the jar-files to the image with the use of the `ADD` command in the `Dockerfile` and make sure that you point
+If you create Java programs make sure that you point to the location of your jar-file.

     For Java programs:
     ```bash